A great way to get outside, stay active and help others is to volunteer for outdoor non-profits, government organizations and ministries.

 We taught things like wilderness skills, canoeing and team building.
 Each session culminated in a multi-day canoe trip in the Boundary Waters Canoe Area Wilderness.

-How to Find Gigs
+How to Find Outdoor Volunteer Gigs

-Check with your state’s Department of Natural Resources for outdoor volunteer gigs at state parks.
+- Check with your state’s Department of Natural Resources for outdoor volunteer gigs at state parks.
 Minnesota’s DNR lists opportunities for master naturalist training, campground hosts and safety instructors.

+- America’s National Park Service uses thousands of volunteers each year from Yosemite to Acadia, from Glacier to the Everglades.
 If you live near one of them or you’re an empty nester with flexibility, how awesome would it be to give a summer for that?
-Or if you don’t have a summer, how about a weekend?

 Include Your Family

-If you’ve got kids at home, or grandkids old enough to bring along, an outdoor volunteer stint with them accomplishes several things:
+If you’ve got kids at home or grandkids old enough to bring along, an outdoor volunteer stint with them accomplishes several things:

 10 Reasons to be an Outdoor Volunteer